 Abuse and neglect are forms of maltreatment of a child.
 Somebody may abuse or neglect a child by inflicting harm, or by failing to act to prevent harm.
 Harm can include ill treatment that is not physical as well as the impact of witnessing ill treatment of others.
-This can be particularly relevant, for example, in relation to the impact on children of all forms of domestic abuse.
-Children may be abused in a family or in an institutional or community setting, by those known to them or, more rarely, by a stranger.
+This can be particularly relevant, for example, in relation to the impact on children of all forms of domestic abuse, including where they see, hear, or experience its effects.
+Children may be abused in a family or in an institutional or extra-familial contexts, by those known to them or, more rarely, by a stranger.
 They may be abused by an adult or adults, or another child or children.
 Abuse, including neglect, and safeguarding issues are rarely standalone events that can be covered by one definition or label.
 In most cases, multiple issues will overlap with one another, therefore staff should always be vigilant and always raise any concerns with the DSL (or deputy).